erikkrieg/eksys/README.md

 2. Clone or download the flake source from GitHub.
 3. Run `./bootstrap.sh` to build and apply the system configuration.

-The bootstrap command builds a derviation and then activates it with nix-darwin.
+The bootstrap command builds a derivation and then activates it with nix-darwin.
 The bootstrap command likely won't succeed on the first run, but if it fails, there should be instructions for manual remediation.
 Once those are performed, you can re-run `./bootstrap.sh` (there might be a few cycles of this).

 ## Update MacOS